Ceboom: Economic growth

-After Emilio Mario Osmeña won the Cebu provincial elections in 1988, he increased the increased the provincial budget to 1 billion pesos per annum.
+After Emilio Mario Osmeña won the Cebu provincial elections in 1988, he increased the provincial budget to 1 billion pesos per annum.
 Together with his first cousin Mayor Tomas "Tommy" Osmeña of Cebu City, made a coalition along with other key political figures and business allies.
 Both of them served as brokers for the business community, with Manila-based Ayala Corporation and the Sy-led SM Prime Holdings developing major new shopping malls and business districts.

 This made possible the construction of several new infrastructure for the province and Cebu City itself (flyovers, causeways, roads, bridges, highways, a water distribution program, a provincial telephone system, the modernization of the Cebu City's international airport including the initiation of direct international flights to and from the airport, and the improving of electricity access for rural areas that had lacked access to such an essential need).
 Because of these infrastructure projects, the province and Cebu City experienced an economic miracle under his watch until Typhoon Ruping (international name: Mike) struck both the city and the province.